-From early morning through to lunchtime and late evening, everyone has their favourite time to exercise, and training time flexibility is one of the great plusses with running - you can always train at a time to suit you.
+From early morning through to lunchtime and late evening, everyone has their favourite time to exercise and training time flexibility is one of the great plusses with running - you aren't constrained by gym opening times - you can always train at a time to suit you.
 Physiologically, early afternoon has been found to be the best time to train; the body is fully woken up and loose and the opportunity to be well fuelled and hydrated is also better.
 However, if for example midnight is the most suitable fit for your circumstances, there's nothing to stop you training whenever you wish.

-Treatbuzz.com by If you train first thing in the morning, as well as a great start to the day, you really boost your metabolic rate (the speed at which your body burns calories).
+If you train first thing in the morning, as well as a great start to the day, you really boost your metabolic rate (the speed at which your body burns calories).
 This takes effect during your session and for several hours afterwards, which is a great weight management strategy.